CarlosBarrera72/SampleCode/README.md

-# Hello Everyone
-Hello, Everyone
+# Hello, Everyone!

-I am Carlos Barrera a Full Stack Software Engineer, based out of Southern California Los Angeles.
+<h2>I am Carlos Barrera a Full Stack Software Engineer, based out of Southern California Los Angeles.</h2>

 Being told you cant do something or wont be able to succeed in a certain area is my place to shine.
 I love to prove people wrong no task is impossible if you have time and commitment to it.
 I am new to the tech field after serving 8 years in the United States Marine Corps where I learned that proving